 Make baby a pumpkin!

-You can find over-stuffed pumpkin costumes like this one on Amazon for a steal!
+You can find over-stuffed pumpkin costumes like this one ar Amazon for a steal!

-The important thing to note about this Halloween baby photo idea is how they chose to place the baby in a white corner of the room.
-Paying attention to this simple detail really made this photo and the bright orange pumpkin pop!
+The important thing to note about this indoor Halloween baby photo idea is how they chose to place the baby in a white corner of the room.

 A simple baby Halloween photo using a whimsical witches hat, as shown on this sleepy sweetie, can have a simple and dramatic effect.